koji/awesome-restaurants-in-nyc/README.md

-# awesome-restaurants-in-nyc
-awesome restaurants in nyc
+# Awesome Restaurants in NYC